 A change/ transformation consultant with an ITIL certification will have a skill set ideal for businesses looking to transform their IT operations.
-The framework is also designed to be compatible with other popular frameworks, including Agile, DevOps and Lean, making it far easier to sell to organizations which already utilize ITSM certifications.
+The framework is also designed to be compatible with other popular frameworks, including Agile, DevOps, and Lean, making it far easier to sell to organizations that already utilize ITSM certifications.

-Corporate certifications can be an excellent indicator of a candidate’s skills, experience and ambition.
-Certain hiring managers may even specifically look for candidates with ITIL certifications, especially if they belong to an organization which is already using, or planning to use, the framework.
+Corporate certifications can be an excellent indicator of a candidate’s skills, experience, and ambition.
+Certain hiring managers may even specifically look for candidates with ITIL certifications, especially if they belong to an organization that is already using or planning to use, the framework.

 As we mentioned earlier, it would be wrong to assume that an ITIL certification is enough to instantly fast-track candidates into high-paying positions.
 However, a candidate familiar with the framework can usually:

-Help an organization to amend its IT operations as it begins to scale up
+- Help an organization amend its IT operations as it begins to scale up